screenshotone/examples/README.md

 ### Node.js

 1. [Google Slides Scrolling Screenshots](./nodejs/google-slides-scrolling-screenshots) is a simple application that uses ScreenshotOne API to render scrolling screenshots of Google Slides presentations.
+2. [URL to PDF](./nodejs/url-to-pdf) is a simple application that uses ScreenshotOne API to render a URL as PDF.

 ### Python